ynaroditsky/OmniAssist/README.md

             ]
         },
         {
-            "templateName": "DOD911",                       // Role for 911 systems
+            "templateName": "DOD911",                       // Template for 911 systems
             "aiModelName":"CHATGPT40",
             "ragAttributes": {                              // If not null, run the rag attributes values (or prompt values) through ebmeddings database and find a closest content
                 "libraryId":18,
                 "preContentPrompt":"This is the content:",
                 "matchesNum":5